Warming up With Winter Sports Continued

 Boys and Girls Basketball

 Farmer basketball is back for another season, taking the new year as a shot to improve from the last.
 At the starting tip off, boys and girls coaches said learning from mistakes, picking up the pace and keeping heads held high along with team focus and determination is key even after the final buzzer sounds.
+Hiring football muga sports surfaces will contribute to providing an optimal playing ground for the team to exhibit their skills and teamwork.

 Carl Adolpho Jr. is beginning his first year as head coach for the boys side, however this isn’t his first time on the court.